Candidate Filing Procedures

 Below is a quick reference guide on how to run for office in the City of Portland.
 Information contained herein should not be considered as having the same weight and authority as City Code or City Administrative Rules.
 Candidates are responsible for understanding and complying with state laws, Portland City Code and administrative rules.

-For detailed information, candidates should refer to the Candidate Information Packet
+For detailed information, candidates should refer to the Candidate Information Packet (to be updated July, 2019).

 *Please note: if filing by declaration and fee, the Elections Division can only accept payment with a check or cash*